mavlink/qgc-dev-guide/en/getting_started/container.md

 ## About the Container

-The Container is located in the `./deploy/container` directory.
+The Container is located in the `./deploy/docker` directory.
 It's based on ubuntu 20.04.
 It pre-installs all the dependencies at build time, including Qt, thanks to a script located in the same directory, `install-qt-linux.sh`.
-The main advantage of using the Container is the usage of the `CMake` build system and its many improvements over `qmake`
+The main advantage of using the container is the usage of the `CMake` build system and its many improvements over `qmake`

 ## Building the Container

-Before using the Container, you have to build the image.
+Before using the container, you have to build the image.
 You can accomplish this using docker, running the following script from the root of the QGC source code directory.

 ```